 Kylie Jenner sweeps Instagram with her last 5 social media posts

-Kylie Jenner (@kyliejenner) published on the networks in the last hours.
-The 5 postings of stories and photographs added up to more than 53,530,374 interactions between their followers.
+Kylie Jenner (@kyliejenner) made in the last few hours a series of publications on the networks that you cannot miss.
+The 5 posts of stories and photographs, achieved more than 58,860,068 interactions between his followers.

 The posts most relevant are: